-Compliance Reminder: Your Annual DOT Clearinghouse Queries are Due
+DOT Compliance Reminder: Your Annual FMCSA Clearinghouse Queries are Due

 Let Foley keep an eye on your driver’s potential drug and alcohol violations in the DOT Clearinghouse, and their traffic violations with MVR monitoring.

-We all wait until the last minute for things, but your annual DOT Clearinghouse queries should not be one of them.
+We all wait until the last minute for things, but your annual FMCSA Clearinghouse queries should not be one of them.

 At least once a year for the duration of each driver’s employment, motor carriers are required to perform queries in the Clearinghouse to check for new violations.
 These queries can either be limited or full Clearinghouse checks, but if a limited query shows that a new record exists, you’ll need to get the driver’s consent to run a full query within 24 hours.